samwhitehall/azscraper/README.md

 It works by scraping `NUM_PAGES` many pages, storing these URLs in a queue, and letting `NUM_THREADS` many worker threads (each with a browser) scrape these URLs for details.
 A random item is selected and printed to `stdout`.

+It can be run by installing with `python setup.py install` or just executing `python azscraper/scraper.py`.
+There is a single requirement package (`selenium`).